kevinash/ai-in-sports/README.md

 ## Table of Contents

-Welcome!
-Each This is the source code for the video course [AI in Sports with Python](http://ai-learning.vhx.tv). you can quickly jump to video and source notebooks from here.
-It is recommended that your kernel environment is set to Python 3.6.
+Please, use these supplemental materials and code for the video course [AI in Sports with Python](http://ai-learning.vhx.tv).

+[Complete list of videos](https://ai-learning.vhx.tv/products/ai-in-sports-with-python), you can also navigate to indivi

+For so It is recommended that your kernel environment is set to Python 3.6.
 Check [requirements.txt](requirements.txt) for dependencies.

  [VIDEO COURSE EPISODES](http://ai-learning.vhx.tv)